 Be aware of what you can and can’t control

 When it comes to COVID-19 we don’t know what the future holds.
 Will I catch it?
-When can I travel again?
-Is a vaccine coming?
+When will I need a booster shot?
+Is it safe to travel again?
 These are just some of the questions that can keep us up at night.
 Uncertainty can cause anxiety.
-Try to accept what you cannot control and focus on what you’re comfortable doing and what you enjoy.
-If it helps to keep your anxiety levels down, try taking a break from reading too much in the news.
+Try to accept what you cannot control and focus more on what you’re comfortable doing and what you enjoy.
+If it helps to keep your anxiety levels down, try taking a break from reading too much in the news and social media.
+Stick to government health department websites so you’re just getting updated on the facts and details you need to know.

 Keep your stress levels in check